mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/configure-jwt/kotlin.md

 )
 ```

-Now it's time to fill previously generated JWT.
-Replace `ALICE_TOKEN` placeholder with real value obtained in a previous step.
+Now it's time to configure the `Alice` user with the JWT that you generated in an earlier step.
+Replace the `ALICE_TOKEN` placeholder with the real JWT value.

 Notice that these constants and values are hardcoded to store the properties of users.
 This makes it easier to use these values later in this tutorial.